punitkatiyar/javascript-master-guide/08.js-module/README.md

-# javaScript Module Integration 🏆
+# ECMA Script  Module Integration 🏆

 > The ECMAScript module system is a standardized way of organizing and structuring code in JavaScript applications.